Skip to content

 In this step, you:

-• Created a table with a structured + semi-structured schema
+• Created tables with structured + semi-structured schemas

 • Imported JSON data directly from an external source